 Amanda Jetté Knox is an award-winning writer, human rights advocate and public speaker.
 She also loves coffee.
 If coffee were a person, they would braid each others' hair.

-In early 2014, her middle child came out to the family as a transgender girl, shifting the focus of her mom’s writing career towards LGBTQ rights and education.
+In early 2014, her middle child came out to the family as a transgender girl, shifting the focus of her mom’s writing career towards LGBTQ+ rights and education.
 Alexis' journey changed everything, and taught Amanda a great deal about courage, compassion and authenticity.
 It made her a better person.
 Full stop.

 In 2016, Microsoft Canada featured Amanda and Alexis as two of six Canadian change makers who they believe are making a big impact through the use of technology.
 Amanda and Alexis, alongside Microsoft VP of Worldwide Education, Anthony Salcito, spoke at WE Day Vancounver, 2016.
-Amanda is also a newly-minted TedX speaker.

 And in the end, isn't it all about love?
 And braiding coffee's hair if coffee were an actual person?